Hot Shelter downgrades

 The lion on the second floor has lost some texture animations:

-The lights in the sewers were supposed to blink, which you can tell from the sound they make, but this doesn’t happen in the ports because of the way their models are rendered (the blinking code is still active in the ports):
+The lights in the sewers were supposed to dim, which you can tell from the sound they make, but this doesn’t happen in the ports because of the way their models are rendered (the blinking code is still active in the ports):

 The strange-looking square on the floor near the end of the level is supposed to be a light texture.
 It is using an incorrect blending mode, which makes it look like grating.
 Note how the big ceiling light is also missing in SADX.